iprathammishra/leetcode/concepts/hashtables/info.md

 pale, bale -> true
 pale, bake -> false -->

 6. **String Compression:** Implement a method to perform basic string compression using the counts of repeated characters.
 For example, the string aabcccccaaa would become a2b1c5a3.
-If the "compressed" string would not become smaller than the original string, your methos should return the original string.
+If the "compressed" string would not become smaller than the original string, your method should return the original string.
 You can assume the string has only uppercase and lowercase letters (a-z).

 7. **Rotate Matrix:** Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degrees.
 Can you do this in place?